 Transfer to the Ph.D. program from the Master’s will depend on the research progress and will typically need to be exceptional and beyond Master’s level.
 Requests to transfer programs are subject to approval from the academic advisor and the Director of Graduate Studies.

 Master’s Students: Currently, funding is not available to students admitted to the Master’s program.

 Ph.D.
 Students: The School of Engineering seeks to provide a competitive admission package to its students.
 Ph.D. students are typically awarded an Engineering Graduate Fellowship.
-The fellowship includes a tuition waiver, a monthly stipend (amount varies per year), payment of student service fees, and the premium for Vanderbilt student health insurance for an individual under the comprehensive plan.
+The fellowship includes a tuition waiver, a competitive monthly stipend, payment of student service fees, and the premium for Vanderbilt student health insurance for an individual under the comprehensive plan.
 Typically, first-year students will participate in teaching experience and will serve as a teaching assistant.

 The continuation of funding is dependent on academic and research progress toward your degree.

 Does the degree program offer Day 1 CPT?